Act II

 Act 2 changes that system

 At the same time, Skillit can enable pooled economic risk across a large network of employers and workers.
 Rather than asking any single employer to fully underwrite the low-productivity years of an apprentice, early-career risk is spread across many hires, companies, regions, and timelines.
-We could also compress the cost of becoming a productive worker by using our purchasing power to lower tool costs or eliminate them entirely.
+We can also compress the cost of becoming a productive worker by using our purchasing power to lower tool costs or eliminate them entirely.

 This makes it possible to stabilize early earnings, offset upfront costs, and smooth income volatility during the learning ramp, all without having to pay wages disconnected from productivity.
 The goal being not to shorten the path to craft mastery (a possible positive side effect for sure), but rather to help more people survive the path to it.